 - The Bhagavad-Gita and the Upanishads had a big impact on him.

-- At times, along with Sufi teachings, he discovered parallels between Indian philosophy and the Greek philosophy of Pythagoras, Galen, Plato, Socrates, Aristotle, etc. were some of the Greek Philosophers he studied about.
+- At times, along with Sufi teachings, he discovered parallels between Indian philosophy and Greek philosophy.
+Pythagoras, Galen, Plato, Socrates, Aristotle, etc. were some of the Greek Philosophers he studied about.

 Here, we take a closer look at some of his most notable works.